DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-08-06-allocations.md

 ---
-title: Allocations
+title: Show allocation policy on a course
-description: Show the allocation policy on course detail pages.
+description: Indicate the current policy on course detail pages.
 date: 2019-08-06
 ---
 {% set html %}